mifi/instauto/README.md

 # instauto

-instauto is an Instagram automation library written in modern, clean javascript using Google's Puppeteer.
-Goal is to be very easy to set up, use, and extend.
-Heavily inspired by [InstaPy](https://github.com/CharlesCCC/InstaPy).
+instauto is an Instagram automation/bot library written in modern, clean javascript using Google's Puppeteer.
+Goal is to be very easy to set up, use, and extend, and obey instagram's limits.
+Heavily inspired by [InstaPy](https://github.com/CharlesCCC/InstaPy), but I thought it was way too heavy and hard to setup.

 ## Setup